bmvdgeijn/WASP/CHT/README.md

 	example_data/H3K27ac/chr22.peaks.txt.gz

-The tab-delimited columns of the input file are as follows (example values are given in [*brackets*])::
+The whitespace-delimited columns of the input file are as follows (example values are given in [*brackets*])::

 1. The chromosome of the test-SNP [*chr22*]